KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/_episodes/04-Backup-and-upload-your-data.md

 ---

 There is a short cut on KnowPulse front page for data backup.
 You can back up your spreadsheet file under **My Raw Phenotypes**.

+in the Phenotypic Data box, there are [Video Demonstrations](https://knowpulse.usask.ca/node/1772530) to guide you for data upload.